Jordon Riley: Professional career

+New York Giants

 Riley was selected in the seventh round (243rd overall) of the 2023 NFL draft by the New York Giants.
 As a rookie, he appeared in eight games.
 He had eight total tackles (four solo).

 On August 26, 2025, Riley was waived by the Giants as part of final roster cuts and re-signed to the practice squad the next day.

+Green Bay Packers

+On December 3, 2025, Riley was signed by the Green Bay Packers off of the Giants' practice squad.
+In four appearances for Green Bay, he recorded two combined tackles.
+In Week 17 against the Baltimore Ravens, Riley departed the contest due to an Achilles injury.
+He was placed on season-ending injured reserve on December 30.

+Riley began the 2026 season on the PUP list while recovering from his Achilles injury.